-It’s so easy for pastors to spend their time putting out ‘fires’ which have cropped up among the people under their care while neglecting other important aspects of their role.
+It’s so easy for pastors to spend their time putting out ‘fires’ that have cropped up among the people under their care while neglecting other important aspects of their role.
 This unit is about learning to be proactive rather than reactive in pastoral care, and how to set up churches so that care occurs naturally in groups and not just through the lead pastor.

 As part of the unit, an experienced local pastor will take the students through theology of pastoral care before looking at how church structures and training can help develop a church’s care culture.
 Throughout the Semester students also have the opportunity to learn how to pastor people through different stages of life including marriage, divorce, and illness.